padraigfl/subtitle-ssa/README.md

 - `npm run lint` fairly simple ES5 lint checks on both source code and test files

 ## Exported Functions

-(Example code for each to come at a later date)

 ### `parse(data: String, [omitInlineStyles]) -> Array`